programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 {% include figure.html filename="en-or-text-mining-youtube-comments-02.png" alt="Screenshot of YouTube video with video ID in browser link circled in red" caption="Figure 2.
 Screenshot of YouTube video with video ID in browser link circled in red" %}

 For this lesson, we gathered comment data by searching YouTube for 'black lives matter george floyd'.
 We selected a total of six videos from politically polarized news sources (as ranked by [allsides.com](allsides.com)), from the left-leaning New York Times, Vox, and NBC News, and the right-leaning Daily Mail, Fox News, and the Daily Wire.
 Choosing multiple videos is often the best approach for the exploratory stages of research, because while YouTube makes available a wide range of metadata about each video (number of likes, title, description, tags and more), the YouTube API may not return comment data for every video searched.

-For politically salient topics, an ideal dataset will include an equal number of videos from creators representing both the opposing political perspectives, and should have a substantial number of comments (~2000+) to minimize the skew that outlier comments can introduce.
-Finally, the total comments from each viewpoint should be balanced.
-In this case, we made sure that comments from the political left and right were similar in number.
+For politically salient topics, an ideal dataset will include a similar number of videos from creators representing opposing political perspectives.
+The video sources representing each side of the political spectrum should contribute a similar number of comments to the total corpus.
+Finally, the dataset should have a substantial number of comments (~2000+) to minimize the skew that outlier comments can introduce.

->You may prefer to simply [download the sample dataset](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/text-mining-youtube-comments/AllComments__News_v_Comedy_BLM_Coverage.xlsx) and focus on the analysis stage, in which case you can skip the next two sections directly to [Setting Up your Coding Environment](#Set-Up-your-Coding-Environment).
+> You may prefer to simply [download the sample dataset](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/text-mining-youtube-comments/ytdt_data.zip) and focus on the analysis stage, in which case you can skip the next two sections directly to [Setting Up your Coding Environment](#Set-Up-your-Coding-Environment).
+(This dataset was gathered using YouTube Data Tools; you can download it yourself using the same video IDs for YouTube Data Tools, but please note the data would likely differ based on the time you capture the data.)

 ### Querying YouTube's API